See what the IHS Markit Score report has to say about Cullen/Frost Bankers Inc.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, growth of ETFs holding CFR is favorable, with net inflows of $10.46 billion.
-This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.
+Over the last month, ETFs holding CFR are favorable with net inflows of $13.25 billion.
+This was the highest net inflow seen over the last one-year.Error parsing the SmartText

 PMI by IHS Markit | Negative